Patient's Query

 Thanks for the query.

-In case if the canals are bleeding, then there is a possibility that the dentist would have gone deep beyond the root tips causing bleeding or the infection has not yet subsided.
-So, first of all, your dentist can fill the canals with Calcium hydroxide and leave it for a week.
-It is an antibacterial and will help in resolving the infection and will ease in filling of the root canals.
-Along with it, you can also be advised a course of oral antibiotics for fixing the infection.
-Please send me the scan of your X-ray so that I can have a look and advise you how to proceed further towards most appropriate treatment.
-Also, please tell that is there any pain present in the tooth on chewing or spontaneously too.
-Please revert back with answers for further help.
-Regards.
+In case the canals are bleeding, then there is a possibility that the dentist would have gone deep beyond the root tips causing bleeding or the infection has not yet subsided.
+So, first of all, your dentist can fill the canals with calcium hydroxide and leave it for a week.
+It is an antibacterial and will help resolve the infection and will ease in filling of the root canals.
+Along with it, you can also be advised of a course of oral antibiotics for fixing the infection.
+Please send me the scan of your X-ray so that I can have a look and advise you on how to proceed further toward the most appropriate treatment.
+Also, please tell me if is there any pain present in the tooth on chewing or spontaneously too.
+Please revert with answers for further help.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!